agustinosputri/digital-garden/_notes/Why I Started a Digital Garden.md

 First planted August 2025 🪴

 In its most fundamental definition, a digital garden is a collection of notes.
 As for me, I started a digital garden because I didn’t want what I learned to fade away.
-Instead, I wish to plant what I have learned, tend it, and let it grow.
-To have my own knowledge arboretum.
+Instead, I wish to plant what I have learned, tend it, and let it grow then to develop a [Spaced Repetition]learning habit.

 I have been a longtime analog notetakers.
 Be it in my diary, #planner, #bulletjournal, or recently my #commonplace book.
 Then I started to taking notes digitally on Evernote, Notion, to now in #Obsidian.